ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_lab/lab03.md

 * `{{page.num}}_tests.py` - file containing test cases
 * Please comment you and your partner's name (if applicable) at the top of each file.

-Starter code is provided for you and are located at:
+Starter code is provided for you and are located at (you may need to refresh the page if the links do not load immediately):
 * <https://ucsb-cs8-w18-wang.github.io/lab/lab03/lab03.py>
 * <https://ucsb-cs8-w18-wang.github.io/lab/lab03/lab03_tests.py>